Masters of Science (MS)

 While the Graduate School requires two registration units at a minimum (two semesters of full-time study; Code of Legislation of the Graduate Faculty, p.
 20), the School of Hotel Administration requires that all MS students be in residence at Cornell for a minimum of four semesters.

 Registration is required every semester until either withdrawal or completion of degree, unless a leave of absence is granted.
-Each regular degree student is expected to complete the registration unit requirement with reasonable continuity (Code of Legislation of the Graduate Faculty, p.
+Each regular-degree student is expected to complete the registration unit requirement with reasonable continuity (Code of Legislation of the Graduate Faculty, p.
 19).
 All requirements for the master’s degree must be completed within four years after a student’s first registration in the Graduate School (Code of Legislation of the Graduate Faculty, p.34).
 In special circumstances, a master’s degree student may earn registration units for work done in absentia (Code of Legislation of the Graduate Faculty, p.
 22-23).

-Each master’s student is required to complete a minimum of 16 courses that his/her special committee has decided are appropriate to his/her area of study.
+Each master’s student is required to complete a minimum of 16 courses that his/her special committee has decided are appropriate to their area of study.
 In addition, each master’s student is required to register for one major and one minor.
 The special committee member who represents an approved subject or concentration on a special committee determines the specific requirements for the student (Code of Legislation of the Graduate Faculty, p.
 29).

 - Physical Education (PE) courses do not count toward required graduation credits.